-The librarian grades student notecards in NoodleTools to enforce the importance of avoiding plagiarism.
-When she is grading your work, consider this grading criteria before you turn in your work.
+Your notecards might be collected for a grade in order to to enforce the importance of avoiding plagiarism.
+Consider this grading criteria before you turn in your work.

 - Did you complete the correct number of cards on time?
-Cards lose 10% per day till the student completes the required number of cards.
-Then the librarian grades them.
+Your notes might possibly lose 10% per day till the student completes the required number of cards.

 - Each card shows that you are THINKING, not just copying and pasting.
 The best way to fail the notecard assignment is to turn in notecards that solely record quotes (especially if they are not particularly beautifully worded and won’t end up as quotes in your research paper.)
 Show the transformation of their exact wording into YOUR wording on the notecards that the librarian is grading, please, because the whole POINT of the exercise is to get you to gather information that is recorded in your own words.

 - Preferred: incomplete sentences/ outlining in the section used for “paraphrasing.”
 This is the fastest way to take notes that you can turn into (your own original) complete sentences LATER when you take more time to craft lovely long sentences and paragraphs in your paper.
 Guards against plagiarism!

 - However, if you decide to make your paraphrase with complete sentences on the right side of the NoodleTools template, then LEAVE THE ORIGINAL WORDING FROM YOUR SOURCE in the “quotation” box for comparison.

 - Use a separate card for each fact/idea.
 Yes, this results in many cards– possibly as many as 100 for your project.
 If you are changing facts, launch a new notecard.
 If you are likely to include that fact in a new sentence or paragraph, launch a new card.